 President: Benard P. Dreyer, M.D., FAAP

-Executive Director: Karen Remley, MD, MBA, MPH, FAAP
+CEO/Executive Vice President: Karen Remley, MD, MBA, MPH, FAAP

 Members also elect officers for their chapters, which serve states and territories in the U.S. and Canadian provinces.
 Chapters are individually incorporated, have their own bylaws, and further the aims of the national organization as well as local priorities.